-In an earlier blog post, I shared the two critical flaws that we often see in ERM Program Assessments.
+In an earlier blog post, we shared the two critical flaws that we often see in ERM Program Assessments.
 But there is actually a third flaw that is more problematic than the other two combined.
-I call it the “Now What?” problem.
+We call it the “Now What?” problem.

-Perhaps you’ve completed one of the many online ERM Program Assessment tools out there (I am biased, but I think this one is pretty good).
+Perhaps you’ve completed one of the many online ERM Program Assessment tools out there (we're biased, but we think this one is pretty good).
 It generates your score: Medium Appetite/Medium Capacity.
 Is that what you expected?
 Better than you thought?
 Are you surprised by the score?
 Did you print it out and put it on the refrigerator?

 But before you decide what to do with your score, you’ll need to understand how it was calculated.